 3. Use a hot water bottle or heating pad

 An IBS attack, or a glutening, is made worse by the triggering of that pesky ‘flight or fight’ response.
-Full-body breathing and learning how to cope with attendant anxiety can help aid your recovery.
-There are plenty of guided meditation apps around, but we found Headspace particularly helpful for both understanding our body’s reaction to anxious thoughts and learning how to ease the anxiety feedback loop.
+Full-body breathing and learning how to cope with attendant anxiety can help aid your recovery by decreasing that physiological panic response.
+There are plenty of guided meditation apps around, but we found Headspace particularly helpful for both understanding our body’s reaction to anxious thoughts and learning how to ease the anxiety feedback loop (we’ve heard the Calm app is also good!).

-If you’re up to it, a little gentle yoga can help release gas and related pain and give your mind something else to focus on for the duration of your exercise.
+If you’re up to it, a little gentle yoga can help release gas (especially gentle supine twists) and related pain and give your mind something else to focus on for the duration of your exercise.

 5. Keep sipping water